Skip to content

 Plant-Based Protein vs Whey

+For the debate that keeps going around: Plant-Based Protein vs Whey in the group of people who train regularly.
 Your choice comes down to digestion, taste, and goals.
-Think about budget too.
+Think about the budget too.
 You do not need a fancy formula to grow.
 You need steady protein, sleep, and practice in the gym.
 If dairy sits well and you want a fast shake after training, many people still buy whey protein.
 Here’s why:

 What is Whey?